 Theatre and Dance Archive

-BOONE—The Appalachian State University Department of Theatre and Dance presents the Fall Appalachian Dance Ensemble (FADE) in the newly renovated Schaefer Center for the Performing Arts at 7:30 p.m.
-Nov.
-21 – 23.
+BOONE—The Appalachian State University Department of Theatre and Dance presents the Spring Appalachian Dance Ensemble (SADE) in Valborg Theatre on campus at 7:30 p.m.
+Wednesday, Feb.
+26, through Saturday, March 1.
 This popular event features artistic works by both undergraduate students and dance faculty.